DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply/teacher-training-application.md

     - content/train-to-be-a-teacher/promos/adviser-promo-apply
 navigation: 30.05
 navigation_title: Teacher training application
-navigation_description: Find out what goes in your teacher training application and when to apply.
+navigation_description: Find out what you need to include in your teacher training application and when to apply.

 ---